Updating the National Voluntary Guidelines for Landside Stevedoring Charges

 Latest news

-We are now consulting on proposed updates to the National Voluntary Guidelines for Landside Stevedore Charges, including extending to cover empty container parks.
+We recently consulted on proposed updates to the National Voluntary Guidelines for Landside Stevedore Charges, including extending to cover empty container parks.

-The consultation paper sets out proposed changes to improve transparency, predictability and consistency of landside pricing across Australia’s five major ports.
+The consultation paper set out the proposed changes to improve transparency, predictability and consistency of landside pricing across Australia’s five major ports.

-Stakeholders across the containerised freight supply chain are invited to provide feedback.
+Stakeholders across the containerised freight supply chain were invited to provide feedback.

 Updating the guidelines